 Whenever you are injured at work, you need to seek medical attention immediately.
 Once you are stable, you must report the injury to your supervisor or human resources department.
 Documenting the details of the workplace accident and gathering witness testimony is vital to your defense should your benefits be initially denied.
 Workers’ Compensation benefits can be denied, but that does not mean you cannot successfully appeal the decision.
 Our lawyers work diligently to ensure that your legal rights are protected and that you receive the maximum compensation available to you under the law.

 If you or someone you know has been injured at work, you may be entitled to Workers’ Compensation benefits.
 The experienced Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP, can help you claim the benefits you are entitled to receive.
-Call us at 267-589-0090, or 215-512-1500, or contact us online to schedule a consultation today.
+Call us at 215-512-1500, or contact us online to schedule a consultation today.